rchiechi/doi2bibtex/README.md

   --refresh             Refresh cached journal list. (default: False) --database DATABASE   Databse of journal abbreviations. (default: https://raw.githubusercontent.com/JabRef/abbrv.jabref.org/master/journals/journal_abbreviations_acs.csv)
   --custom CUSTOM       Custom abbreviations separated by equal signs, e.g., -c 'Journal of Kittens;J. Kitt.'You can call this argument more than once.
 These will be cached. (default: [])
+  --cited               Return the bibliographies of the papers in the input doi(s). (default: False) --citing              Return dois that cite the papers in the input doi(s). (default: False)

 subcommands:
   Options specific to the selected output mode.